Last Updated on September 26, 2021

-For many, sports are simultaneously our identity, our passion, and our recreation.
-We all grow up playing sports with our friends and rooting for our heroes on our favorite teams – just think of how amazing it would be to work in the industry that you have been passionate about for your whole life.
+For many young people, sports are simultaneously an identity and a passion.
+Many of us have grown up playing sports with our friends and rooting for our heroes on our favorite teams – just think of how amazing it would be to work in the industry that you have been passionate about for your whole life.

 While “competition for professional athlete jobs will continue to be extremely intense” for the foreseeable future, the good news is that there are plenty of other careers in sports that are lucrative, and a degree in sports management might well be the foundation for a bright future.

 A degree in sports management allows former high school and collegiate athletes to apply their experience in sport to their career path, and it is the bridge that connects a lifelong passion in sports to the multi-billion dollar sports industry.
 In an industry this large there are many careers which are essential to the sports economy, and the best way to prepare yourself for the best of these careers is with a degree in Sports Management.

 A degree in sport management is designed to be an introduction into every aspect of the wide-ranging sports industry.
 Since there are so many disciplines involved in sports, the sports management degree covers a variety of subjects to ensure that graduates have a general understanding of the various parts of the business.

 A bachelor’s degree in sport management provides graduates with a solid foundation to pursue a variety of attractive career paths, or it can serve as a stepping stone toward more specialized parts of the industry that will require a master’s degree in sport management or a degree in sports law, for example.

 Once upon a time, students pursuing a career in sports had to study business administration to best prepare themselves.
 However, in recognition of the huge gap in educational opportunities, many universities now offer sports management degrees which are specifically tailored to meet the growing job needs and skills throughout the industry.

 How to choose the right sports management program?